UW-CTRL/AA548-spr2024/bite-size-notes/week4-e-stochastic bellman equation.md

 During the execution of a controlled system, at any point in time the system trajectory may be split in two.
 - The optimal future trajectory is independent of the past (Markov Assumption), as the system’s state captures the full history of what occurred, and thus each trajectory segment is itself optimal (Bellman's Optimality).
 - Goal of Optimal Control in stocahstic horizon is to minimize expected value of the sum of costs, subject to dynamics and other constraints and disturbances.
 - Optimal control are not deterministic and the curse of dimensionality, approximation of value space and searching the suboptimal policy is the main objective of stochastic dynamic programming.

+## References
+1. Karen Leung, "Bellman Equation & LQR lecture", 2024 4/15~4/17
+2. Matanya B. Horowitz, "Efficient Methods for Stochastic Optimal Control", 2014.
+3. Dimitri P. Bertsekas, "Reinforcement Learning and Optimal Control", Athena Scientific, Belmont, Massachusetts, 2019.
+4. Dimitri P. Bertsekas, "Dynamic Programming and Suboptimal Control: A survey from ADP to MPC", European Journal of Control, 2005.